RETREATS

 Description:

-Although grounded in the Christian and Augustinian tradition, Search is designed for and open to students or any or no faith tradition.
-It is hosted by the Campus Minister for Retreats and Graduate Resident Ministers, and is led by juniors, seniors and grad students who have previously participated in Search.
+Although grounded in the Christian and Augustinian tradition, Escape is designed for and open to students of any or no faith tradition.
+It is hosted by the Graduate Resident Ministers and led by sophomores and juniors who have participated in Escape.

 What to Expect: